johnvanbreda/indicia-docs/introduction/introduction.rst

 fit your exact needs.

-Because Indicia allows complete flexibility in the data entry forms that can be created, it is suitable for public participation surveys targeted at school children right through to long-term monitoring projects performed by professional surveyors.
+Because Indicia allows complete flexibility in the data entry forms that can be created, it is suitable for anything from public participation surveys targeted at school children right through to structured long-term monitoring projects performed by professional surveyors.

 Conceived as part of the
 `Open Air Laboratories (OPAL) <http://www.OPALexplorenature.org/>`_ and